Wizcorp/ContraFlow/README.md

 Script (running from crontab or manually)

 - Reads data from Google Docs spreadsheet using Google API.
-- Parses ERB tempalates.
+- Parses ERB templates.
-- Uploads parsed templates populated with data into the template into specified RT queue.
+- Uploads parsed templates populated with data into the Request Tracker ticket template(s).

-- When template is used to create workflow, each row in the Google Docs sheet creates one ticket in RT.
+When parent RT ticket scrip is activated, RT creates one child ticket for each row in the Google Docs sheet.
+Created children ticket(s) have subject, body, owner, start and due dates as specified in the Google document.
+Content of a ticket is defined by ERB template file(s).

 Usage
 -----------

-After editing GoogleDocs spreadsheet run script as :
+After editing Google Docs spreadsheet run script as :

     ./bin/contraflow